AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/boards/all-in-one-boards/AIO-other-pieces.md

 weight = 1
 +++

-So you've ordered your AIO board but want to fully assemble it.
+So you've ordered your AIO board from JLCPCB, but now we want to buy the additional modules/daughterboards to complete the entire board.

 The main pieces will likely be: